 The best thing about food is that it’s not only delicious but also inspiring!
-Look at all these mouth-watering colours and textures and tell me this isn’t food art.
+Look at all these mouth-watering colors and textures and tell me this isn’t food art.

 Even more so when you can combine the alchemy of cooking with the subtle art of curves, serifs and loops.
 Of course I’m talking about food typography, a type of still life photography we’re going to explore in this article.